WildCodeSchool/2104-wns-paris-agowork-front/README.md

   - DB_LINK : nom de l'image docker ou localhost si lancement du projet sans docker et en environement de developpement
   - SECRET_JWT : Secret for connection (JWT)
   -> Don't forget to check in the src/config/environment.dev.ts that variables are set
+  - REACT_APP_LOCALHOST : set this variable to true if not using docker